Ice Skating on Turner Pond

-Roselle Park District Receives Award for Excellence in Financial Reporting
+Roselle Park District Receives PARC Grant.

 Welcome to the Roselle Park District website.
 We invite you to explore the wide variety of recreation opportunities on our website.
 Take a look at the current program brochure, find a park in your neighborhood or learn about the Roselle Park District facilities.
 There is something for everyone!
 We encourage you to visit the site often to learn about upcoming activities and events.